 - The contribution of the PGCS grant towards enhancing or enabling the research.

-The PGCS Research Grant is available to any academic or post graduate researcher (including PhD candidates), based at an Australian University, researching a topic consistent with our mission.
+The PGCS Research Grant is available to any academic or post graduate researcher (including PhD candidates), based at an Australian or New Zealand University, researching a topic consistent with our mission.
 For administrative purposes, the grant will be awarded to an individual researcher (the Applicant).
 The applicant may prepare this application and undertake the funded research:

 - As an individual